Bolpat/CardGames/README.md

 You usually play with 2, 3 or 4 players, but it is also possible with 5 or 6.
 Here you can choose the number you prefer.

+Because this is a computer game, it is impossible to implement the "Deuten".

 ### Aim

 The players get 5 cards each.